wtsi-hgi/irobot/irobot/precache/README.md

       the request.
 If there's still not enough space, raise an exception.

-  * Instantiate a master entity on the basis of the metadata and add it to the precache.
+  * Instantiate a master entity on the basis of the metadata and the current time (for the last access time) and add it to the precache.

   ...If it does exist and a force (data) request is made when no switchover state is present: